 Simple, home-made cuisine.
 Permeated with the ancient Greek culture and Arabian traditions.
 Then add Spanish nuances and French delicacies and you begin to experience the delights of Salentine cuisine.

-Eating out, eating at home in your holiday villa whether you cook yourself or have the Puglia Chef perform magic for you there is so much to enjoy.
-And why not try a cooking class with a local italian housewife and learn even more about the tastes of Puglia?
+Eating out, eating at home in your holiday villa whether you cook yourself or pre-order/collect lunch or dinner from a local restaurant, there is so much to enjoy.
+And why not try a cooking class with a local Italian housewife and learn even more about the tastes of Puglia?

 Mediterranean aromas and flavours are characteristic of the Puglian table.
 From rosemary, basil, mint, sage, thyme, to hot peppers and more.
 The aromas wafting from restaurants as you stroll by, tempt the taste buds and excite the appetite.
 Local olive oil, rich and full of flavour, can only enhance the cuisine of Puglia.